aws-cloudformation/cloudformation-guard/docs/QUERY_PROJECTION_AND_INTERPOLATION.md

 ## Variable Scope

 **Scope** refers to the visibility of variables defined in a rules file.
 As pointed out earlier, variables in Guard are single shot assignments.
 Also, there can only be one same named variable defined within the context of a scope.
 Broadly speaking, there are three places where a variable can be declared: file level, rule level and block level.
 Let’s take a look at those in sections below.
-Broadly speaking, there are three places where a variable can be declared:

 ### File level